Reign of Cleopatra: Relationship with Julius Caesar

 Caesar's term as consul had expired at the end of 48 BC.
 However, his officer Mark Antony, recently returned to Rome from the battle at Pharsalus, helped to secure Caesar's election as dictator.
 This lasted for a year, until October 47 BC, providing Caesar with the legal authority to settle the dynastic dispute in Egypt.
 Wary of repeating the mistake of Berenice IV in having a sole-ruling female monarch, Caesar appointed 12-year-old Ptolemy XIV as 22-year-old Cleopatra's joint ruler in a nominal sibling marriage, but Cleopatra continued living privately with Caesar.
 The exact date at which Cyprus was returned to her control is not known, although she had a governor there by 42 BC.

 Before returning to Rome to attend to urgent political matters, Caesar is alleged to have joined Cleopatra for a cruise of the Nile and sightseeing of monuments, although this may be a romantic tale reflecting later well-to-do Roman proclivities and not a real historic event.
 The historian Suetonius provided considerable details about the voyage, including use of a Thalamegos pleasure barge.
 First constructed during the reign of Ptolemy IV, it measured 300 ft in length and 80 ft in height and was complete with dining rooms, state rooms, holy shrines, and promenades along its two decks resembling a floating villa.
 Cleopatra possibly used the Thalamegos again years later to sail to Mark Antony's provisional headquarters at Tarsos.
 Its design almost certainly had an influence on the later Roman Nemi ships.
 Caesar could have been interested in a Nile cruise owing to his fascination with geography.
 He was well-read in the works of Eratosthenes and Pytheas, and perhaps wanted to discover the source of the river, but his troops reportedly demanded they turn back after nearly reaching Ethiopia.

 Caesar departed from Egypt around April 47 BC.
 The reason for his departure was apparently that Pharnaces II of Pontus, son of Mithridates the Great, was stirring up trouble for Rome in Anatolia and needed to be confronted.
-It is possible, however, that Caesar, who was married to the prominent Roman woman Calpurnia, wanted to avoid being seen together with Cleopatra when she bore him their son.
+It is possible, however, that Caesar, who was married to the prominent Roman woman Calpurnia, wanted to avoid being seen together with Cleopatra when she had their son.
 He left three legions in Egypt, later increased to four, under the command of the freedman Rufio, to secure Cleopatra's tenuous position, but also perhaps to keep her activities in check.